 Tip: For the perfect photo opportunity of Mangalem’s white Ottoman houses, head over the bridge into the Gorica area.

 For a cheap stay in a 300-year-old UNESCO house with many original features, book a night in Berat Backpackers.
 If staying a night in the castle intrigues you, book yourself into the traditional Hotel Klea.

 Where To Eat In Berat

-A unique dining experience, Homemade Food Lili is a restaurant, run from the owners family home.
+A unique dining experience, Homemade Food Lili is a restaurant run from the owner’s family home.
 There are only 3-5 tables, so make sure to arrive early – it’s worth it!
-For a wallet-friendly option that also serves vegan options, head to Temi Albanian Food.
+For a wallet-friendly option serving vegan options, head to Temi Albanian Food.

 Adventure Day Trip To Osum Canyon In Çorovodë

 Çorovodë is not only a convenient stopover on your way to the Albanian Riviera, but it also is a must-stop for every adventure and watersport lover!
 A tour through the Osum Gorge is one of Albania’s most exciting activities.
 The Osum Gorge is 26km long, with many unexplored caves and underground passages.

 One way of exploring this natural attraction is going on a rafting tour.
 Rafting through the gorge allows you to explore the imposing Bogova Waterfall and impressive vertical slopes ranging up to 80 meters.
 The rapids are considered a Class II, which means no prior white water experience is needed – perfect!

 Another option is to put on your hiking shoes and go on a guided walk through the gorge, with spectacular vistas of the surrounding area guaranteed!